jaywhj/mkdocs-materialx/docs/plugins/social.md

   - social
 ```

-The social plugin is built into Material for MkDocs and doesn't need to be
+The social plugin is built into MaterialX for MkDocs and doesn't need to be
 installed.

 However, in order to generate social card images, it's necessary to install the